Submultiplicative norms and filtrations on section rings: Preliminaries

 \subsection{Rays of norms and logarithmic relative spectrum}

-The main goal of this section is to recall some basic results from the theory of finitely dimensional normed vector spaces, emphasizing related metric structures.
-We also give two constructions of rays of norms on a finitely dimensional vector space endowed with a filtration and compare them.
+The main goal of this section is to recall some basic results from the theory of finite dimensional normed vector spaces, emphasizing related metric structures.
+We also give two constructions of rays of norms on a finite dimensional vector space endowed with a filtration and compare them.